luau-lang/rfcs/docs/function-buffer-varints.md

 ## Drawbacks

-The only drawback known is a marginal increase in built-in complexity.
-However, the performance benefit from having native implementations of these functions outweighs the negligible change in complexity and is not a serious concern.
+The only drawback known is a marginal increase in library complexity.
+However, the performance benefit from having library implementations of these functions outweighs the negligible change in complexity and is not a serious concern.

 ## Alternatives

 Serialization and deserialization for varints can be recreated directly in Luau.
 However, the algorithm for doing this may be complicated for less-experienced programmers as it involves bitwise operations.
-Additionally, the algorithm requires repeated buffer reads and calls to bitwise functions to function correctly, which is far less performant than it could be in native code.
+Additionally, the algorithm requires repeated buffer reads and calls to bitwise functions to function correctly, which is far less performant than a library implementation.

-It is also possible to have a function that serializes a number in the smallest amount of bits it can fit into.
-However, to read it, the amount of bits it was serialized in would also have to be included.
-This count of how many bytes to read would also have to be stored in the buffer, which adds an extra byte of unnecessary data.
+It is also possible to have a function that serializes a number in the smallest amount of bytes it can fit into.
+However, to read it, the amount of bytes would also have to be included.
+This size to read would also have to be stored in the buffer, which adds an extra byte of unnecessary data.